cilium/cilium/Documentation/install.rst

-A simple way to change networking for such existing pods is to rely on the fact that Kubernetes automatically restarts pods in a Deployment if they are deleted, so we can simply delete the original kube-dns pod and the replacment pod started immediately after will have networking managed by Cilium.
+A simple way to change networking for such existing pods is to rely on the fact that Kubernetes automatically restarts pods in a Deployment if they are deleted, so we can simply delete the original kube-dns pod and the replacement pod started immediately after will have networking managed by Cilium.
 In a production deployment, this step could be performed as a rolling update of kube-dns pods to avoid downtime of the DNS service.